SamK23/xAI-Visualizer/README.md

   - **Bar Chart**: View feature importance with clear positive and negative contributions.
   - **Tornado Charts**: Bidirectional visualizations showing how features push predictions in opposite directions.
   - **Force Field Analysis**: Visualize driving and restraining forces impacting decisions.
-- **📁 Data Upload**: Easily upload your own CSV datasets or use sample data to get started immediately.
+- **📁 Data Upload**: Easily upload your own JSON datasets or use sample data to get started immediately.

 - **🤖 AI Assistant**: Chat with an integrated AI assistant (powered by Google Generative AI) to get plain-language explanations of your data and model behavior.
 - **✨ Modern UI**: Built with a premium, responsive design using Tailwind CSS and Radix UI components.